If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 Full Steam Ahead

-Steam mops may a good way to sanitize and bring out the natural appeal of your carpet.
-This can be achieved by following our easy steps listed above.
+Steam mops are an excellent way to sanitize and bring out the natural appeal of your carpet.
+You can achieve this by following the easy steps listed above.